Have you always wondered how to lose weight and keep it off? Here are some tips to point you in the right direction.

 - Change your routine.
 If you know that when you sit at your desk at 10.30am you reach for a packet of crisps then at 10.25am, get up and walk about.
 Our emotional brain believes that what we did yesterday will keep us safe.
 So if you have a habit that is fuelling your weight gain, find a way to change it.

-I hope these suggestions help you.
+I hope these 15 top tips help you to lose weight.
 If you need a little more support to return to your ideal weight then maybe hypnotherapy can give you that extra push you need.
 Want to know more?
-Then just give Jenny a call on 07748 511841.
+Then either book an initial consultation here, of give me a call on 07748 511841.
 The initial consultation is half price and allows you to find out if I am the right therapist to help you.

 Copyright © 2015 Jenny Mellenchip.